slick/slick/doc/src/gettingstarted.md

 Inserting the tuples of data is done with the `+=` and `++=` methods, similar to how you add data to mutable Scala collections.

-The `create`, `+=` and `++=` methods return a `DBIOAction` which can be executed on a database at a later time to produce a result.
+The `create`, `+=` and `++=` methods return *database I/O actions* (`DBIOAction`) which can be executed on a database at a later time to produce a result.
+If you do not care about more advanced features like streaming, effect tracking or extension methods for certain actions, you can denote their type as `DBIO[T]` (for an operation which will eventually produce a value of type `T`).

 There are several different combinators for combining multiple `DBIOAction`s into sequences, yielding another action.
 Here we use the simplest one, `DBIO.seq`, which can concatenate any number of actions, discarding the return values (i.e. the resulting `DBIOAction` produces a result of type `Unit`).
 We then execute the setup action asynchronously with `db.run`, yielding a `Future[Unit]`.

 > {.note}
 > Note: Database connections and transactions are managed automatically by Slick.
 By default